-Most previous parity violation experiments-SAMPLE [4] at MIT-Bates, HAPPEX [5- 9], and PREX [10] at JLab - focused on elastic scattering from nuclear or nucleon targets that are typically not contaminated by inelastic backgrounds.
-Signals from the detectors can be integrated and a helicity dependence in the integrated signal can be used to extract the physics asymmetry, and no pion rejection was imple-79 mented.
-An integrating DAQ was also used at the preceding PVDIS measurement 80 at SLAC [11,12] in which approximately 2% of the integrated signal was attributed 81 to pions.
-In the Mainz PVA4 experiment [13,14], particles were detected in a total absorption calorimeter and integrated energy spectrum was recorded.
-Charged pions and other background were separated from electrons in the offline analysis of the energy spectrum, and the pion rejection is in the order of 100:1 based on the 85 characteristics of the calorimeter.
+Most previous parity violation experiments-SAMPLE [4] at MIT-Bates, HAPPEX [5-9], and PREX [10] at JLab - focused on elastic scattering from nuclear or nucleon targets that are typically not contaminated by inelastic backgrounds.
+Signals from the detectors can be integrated and a helicity dependence in the integrated signal can be used to extract the physics asymmetry, and no pion rejection was implemented.
+An integrating DAQ was also used at the preceding PVDIS measurement at SLAC [11,12] in which approximately 2% of the integrated signal was attributed to pions.
+In the Mainz PVA4 experiment [13-15], particles were detected in a total absorption calorimeter and integrated energy spectrum was recorded.
+Charged pions and other background were separated from electrons in the offline analysis of the energy spectrum, and the pion rejection is in the order of 100:1 based on the characteristics of the calorimeter.

 High performance particle identification can usually be realized in a counting-based DAQ where each event is evaluated individually.
-In the G0 experiment [15,16] at JLab, a superconducting spectrometer with 2π azimuthal angle coverage was used to detect elastically scattered protons at the forward angle and elastic electrons at the backward angle.
+In the G0 experiment [16-20] at

+JLab, a superconducting spectrometer with $2\pi$ azimuthal angle coverage was used to detect elastically scattered protons at the forward angle and elastic electrons at the backward angle.
 At the forward angle, protons were identified using time-of-flight.
-At the backward angle, pions were rejected from electrons using an Aerogel Cherenkov counter and a pion rejection factor of 125 was reported.
-The deadtime orrection of the counting system was at the order of a few percent.
+At the backward angle, pions were rejected from electrons using an Aerogel Cherenkov counter and a pion rejection factor of 125:1 was reported.
+The dead-time correction of the counting system was at the order of a few percent.

-While the PVDIS experiment can fully utilize existing spectrometers and detectors at JLab, upon examining all existing techniques for PV measurements it became clear that a custom electronics and DAQ are needed to control the systematic uncertainties due to data collection to below 1%.
-In this paper we describe a counting-based, cost effective DAQ which limited the pion contamination of the data sample to a negligible level of $f < 10^{-3}$.
-Basic information of the detector package and the DAQ setup will be presented first, followed by analysis focused on electron detection efficiency, pion rejection, corrections due to counting deadtime, and the statistical quality of the asymmetry measurement.
+While the PVDIS experiment can fully utilize existing spectrometers and detectors 101 at JLab, upon examining all existing techniques for PV measurements it became 102 clear that a custom electronics and DAQ were needed to control the systematic 103 uncertainties due to data collection to below 1%.
+In this paper we describe a scaler-104 based, cost effective counting DAQ which limited the pion contamination of the 105 data sample to a negligible level of $f < 10^{-3}$ .
+Basic information of the detector 106 package and the DAQ setup will be presented first, followed by analysis focused on 107 electron detection efficiency, pion rejection, corrections due to counting deadtime, 108 and the statistical quality of the asymmetry measurement.
+109

-4 2 Detector and DAQ Overview
+Detector and DAQ Overview